International reactions to the Saudi Arabian-led intervention in Yemen (2015–present): Evacuations and other actions

 The Royal Saudi Navy evacuated diplomats and United Nations staff from Aden to Jeddah on 28 March 2015.

 Pakistan dispatched two special PIA flights to evacuate some 500 stranded Pakistanis on 29 March 2015.
 Several UN staff members and Arab diplomats were also evacuated following the airstrikes.

 The Indian government responded by deploying ships and planes to Yemen to evacuate stranded Indians.
 Foreign Minister Sushma Swaraj stated that since all the airports in Yemen were closed, they planned to bring people to the neighbouring country of Djibouti by ship, and from there to India by aircraft.
 India began evacuating hundreds of its citizens on 2 April 2015, via a commercial liner docked in Aden port.
-An air evacuation of Indian nationals from Sana'a to Djibouti was carried out on 3 April 2015, after the Indian government obtained permission to land two Airbus A320s at the airport.
+An air evacuation of Indian nationals from Sanaa to Djibouti was carried out on 3 April 2015, after the Indian government obtained permission to land two Airbus A320s at the airport.
 The Indian Armed Forces, in a rescue operation codenamed Operation Raahat, evacuated more than 4640 Indian nationals along with 960 foreign nationals from 41 countries.
 The operation ended on 11 April 2015.

 A Chinese missile frigate docked in Aden on 29 March 2015 to evacuate Chinese nationals from Yemen.
 The ship reportedly deployed soldiers ashore on 2 April 2015 to guard the evacuation of civilians from the city.
 The Chinese frigate evacuated 225 foreign citizens from 10 different countries in what Reuters described as "the first time that China's military has helped other countries evacuate their people during an international crisis".
 China also evacuated 571 of its own nationals and eight foreigners who worked for Chinese companies in Yemen.

 The Ethiopian Foreign Ministry said it would airlift its citizens out of Yemen if they requested to be evacuated.
 There were reportedly more than 50,000 Ethiopian nationals living and working in Yemen at the outbreak of hostilities.

 Malaysia also planned to evacuate its 879 citizens from Yemen, according to its Foreign Minister, Anifah Aman, but it was unclear whether they would be moved out by air or land.